 - Utilize POCUS to decrease time to diagnosis, decrease procedure complications, and expedite medical care

-Potential Return on Investment
+Potential Return on Investment of Handheld Ultrasound

-Other studies point to cost and time savings associated with using HHUS.
+Studies point to cost and time savings associated with using HHUS.
 For example, a 2015 study found that “after a simple and short training course, a pocket-sized ultrasound device (PUD) examination can be used in addition to a physical examination to improve the answer to ten common clinical questions concerning inpatient and outpatients, and can reduce the need for further testing”.

 These initial studies suggest that the use of HHUS can result in greater efficiencies and positive ROI by reducing unneeded testing and decreasing diagnostic test turnaround times.
 Further, these studies suggest that training in HHUS can be successful with PAs, medical students, nurses, and other clinicians, enabling them to administer some HHUS exams, reducing workloads and time requirements for physicians.